aiidateam/aiida-core/docs/source/developer_guide/workflows.rst

 	    return BaseFactory(module, Workflow, "aiida.workflows.user.epfl_theos")

-In this example, a workflow located in e.g. ``aiida/workflows/user/epfl_theos/quantumespresso/pw.py`` can be loaded simply by typing::
+In this example, a workflow located in e.g. ``aiida/workflows/user/epfl_theos/foldername/plugin.py`` can be loaded simply by typing::

-	TheosWorkflowFactory('quantumespresso.pw')
+	TheosWorkflowFactory('foldername.plugin')

 .. note:: The class name of the workflow should be compliant with the ``BaseFactory``
 	syntax.
-In the above example, it should be called ``PwWorkflow`` otherwise the workflow factory won't work.
+In the above example, it should be called ``PluginWorkflow`` otherwise the workflow factory won't work.

 You can also customize your verdi shell by adding this function to the modules